-So You Know Capitals! is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+So You Know Capitals! is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.

-Mac Version 1.3.0 is compatible with Mountain Lion's default security, is Intel, and uses a new icon.
+Mac Version 1.4.0 is compiled for 32 bit Cocoa.
 Windows Version 1.1.0 uses an installer and is compatible with Win 7.

 So You Know Capitals! was developed to help you learn the names of (U.S.A.)
 State and Country capitals.
 You can choose to test your knowledge of state capitals or country capitals.

 Above you can see that a test of state capitals is underway.
+(The Cocoa screenshot is a little bit different.)
 The fifth state to pick the capital is Pennsylvania.
 The answer is one of the ten multiple choices shown in the drop-down menu.

 Above you can see that a test of country capitals is underway.
 The fifth country to pick the capital is Papua New Guinea.
 Note that the user has gotten four correct answers so far in both tests (five points per correct answer, minus one point per incorrect answer).
 It is expected that it is a challenge for someone to get 100 points in the state capital test and very unusual to get 100 points in the country capital test.